-Many of us struggle with shyness, but 1 percent of the population suffers from avoidant personality disorder.
-Extreme shyness and fear of rejection make it difficult to interact socially and professionally.
+Many of us struggle with shyness, but approximately 2 percent of the population suffer from avoidant personality disorder.
+Extreme shyness and fear of rejection make it difficult for them to interact socially and professionally.

 Some common signs of avoidant personality disorder include:

 Antidepressant medications can often reduce sensitivity to rejection.
 Psychotherapy, particularly cognitive/behavioral approaches, may be helpful.
 A combination of medication and talk therapy may be more effective than either treatment alone.

 People with this disorder may have some ability to relate to others, and this can be improved with treatment.
-Without treatment, a person with avoidant personality disorder may become resigned to a life of near or total isolation.
+Without treatment, those with avoidant personality disorder may become resigned to a life of near or total isolation.
 They may go on to develop a second psychiatric disorder such as substance abuse or a mood disorder such as depression.
-It is important to get help from a health-care provider or a psychiatrist if shyness or fear of rejection overwhelms your ability to function in life and relationships.
+It is important to get help from a health-care provider or a psychiatrist if shyness or fear of rejection overwhelm one's ability to function in life and form relationships.